Clinton-Davis/focus_fitness/README.md

 Once the category selection has been made, they will be redirected to here.
 All the blog post in that category will be displayed.
+Only logged in users may see the members category or posts

 <details>
 <summary>Add Recipes Wireframes (Click for image)</summary>